-- Hong Kong has concluded the negotiation of a Free Trade Agreement (FTA) with ASEAN.
+- Hong Kong signed a Free Trade Agreement (FTA) with ASEAN in November 2017.
 FTA negotiation has also begun with other trading partners.
-Hong Kong has so far signed Investment Promotion and Protection Agreements with 19 economies and has concluded negotiations with Bahrain, Mexico, Myanmar and the United Arab Emirates.
+Hong Kong has so far signed Investment Promotion and Protection Agreements with 20 economies and has concluded negotiations with Bahrain, Mexico, Myanmar and the United Arab Emirates.
 Negotiations will commence or continue with other B&R countries.

 - In November 2016, the HKSAR Government launched the “Professional Services Advancement Support Scheme” to support exchange and cooperation between Hong Kong’s professional services providers and their overseas counterparts, including those in B&R countries.

 - The Hong Kong Monetary Authority established the Infrastructure Financing Facilitation Office in 2016, which provides a platform, through inviting different organisations to become partners and organising various training workshops, high-level seminars and investor roundtables, to bring together key stakeholders to cooperate and to participate in major infrastructure investment and financing, including those in B&R countries.